adamsilver/fdpb/01-a-registration-form.md

 Links can do things buttons can't do.
 For example, links can be opened in a new tab or bookmarked for later.
 Therefore buttons shouldn't look like links, nor should they have a hand cursor.
 Instead we should make buttons look like buttons which have naturally strong affordance.
 Whether they have rounded corners, drop shadows, borders is up to you, but they should look like buttons regardless.

-Buttons should still give feedback on hover by changing the background colour for example.
+Buttons can still give feedback on hover by changing the background colour for example.

 ### Placement

-Submit buttons are typically placed at the foot of the form.
+Submit buttons are typically placed at the bottom of the form.
 This is because with most forms, users fill out the fields from top to bottom and then submit.
 But should the button be aligned left, right or center?
 To answer this question, we need to think about where users will naturally look for it.

 Field labels and form controls are aligned left and run from top to bottom.
 Users are going to look for the next field below the last one.
 Naturally then, the submit button should also be positioned in that location: to the left and directly below the last field.
-Eye tracking tests prove this to be so.
+Eye tracking tests prove this to be the case.
 This also helps users who zoom in as a right-aligned button could disappear off screen more easily.

 ### Text

 The button's text is just as important as its styling.
 The text should explicitly describe the action being taken.
 And because it's an action, it should be a verb.
 We should aim to use as fewer words as possible because less words are quicker to read.
 But we shouldn't remove words at the cost of clarity.

 The exact words can match your brand's tone of voice, but don't exchange clarity for quirkiness.

 Using simple and plain language is easy to understand for everyone.
 The exact words will depend on the type of service.
 In this case “Register” is fine but depending on your service “Join” or “Sign up” might be more appropriate.

 ## Validation